 “Right.
 Whatever.”
 He patted my back.
 “I’m sure you’ll find another great book to keep yourself busy until you can play soccer again with us.”

-I cast him a sharp sideways look, meeting his encouraging one.
+I cast him a sharp sideways look, meeting his encouraging smile.
 “Do you honestly want to know how many books I’ll have to read in that time to keep me sane?”

 Ryan grimaced.
 “Um, no.”

 A laugh escaped Ryan.
-It was that typical for him chilled sound.
+It was typical for him to sound chilled.
+Nothing fazed him, no matter how huge the problem.
 “Come on, Miller.
 It’s really not the end of the world.”

 “You say that because you don’t have to sit over there!”
 I pointed a thumb over my shoulder at the bench at the sidelines.
 But at Ryan’s helpless look and shrug, I forced the drawer of my frustration closed again.
 It wasn’t his fault that my leg was out of order for the winter season.
 That was courtesy to a girl player from the Riverfalls Rabid Wolves.
 She’d nearly kicked my kneecap to outer space during a recent soccer match.
 Boy, that had hurt.
 I’d wanted to throw myself on the ground and bawl like a baby.
 But then there’d been too many guys around; I couldn’t do that.